huggingface/blog/benchmark-2021-part1.md

 ## Conclusion

-Through this blog post we started by covering out-of-box BERT inference performance results one can expect for PyTorch and TensorFlow, from a simple PyPi install and without further tuning.
+Through this blog post, we covered out-of-box BERT inference performance results one can expect for PyTorch and TensorFlow, from a simple PyPi install and without further tuning.

 We covered and discussed the impact and the importance of setting the processors affinity along with the trade-off betweeen the targetted problem size and the number of cores required for achieving the task.